melboyce/sfv/gul_oki.md

 ---
 ## Flying Buster Drop (b.throw(air))
-There are no safe options against KDR, only KD - thus, these setups use a normal at the start to keep Guile somewhat safe.
+There are no safe options against KDR, only KD - thus, some of these setups use a normal at the start to keep Guile a little safer.
 ### KDR / KD
 `c.lp sobat b.hp(4/1)` *KD only*